In this post, I will teach you how to draw a cute stack of pancakes.

 I will draw a small face on it and 2 small ears to make it shaped like a teddy bear.

-Once you’re done with the whipped cream, you can add some syrup on the pancake.
+Once you’re done with the whipped cream, you can add some syrup to the pancake.

 I’m going to draw some syrup on top with a squiggly line and then drag it down the first 2 pancakes to make it look dripping.